b005t3r/Starling-Extension-BatchRenderer/README.md

 What is Batch Renderer?
 =======================

 Batch Renderer is an extension for Starling Framework - a GPU powered, 2D rendering framework.
-In Starling, all rendering is (mostly) done using Quad classes which, when added to the Starling's display list hierarchy, render a rectangular region onto the screen.
-But sometimes you want to do something than this and for that, you can use the BatchRenderer class.
+In Starling, rendering is (mostly) done using Quad classes which, when added to the Starling's display list hierarchy, render a rectangular region onto the screen.
+That's very efficient and works great or most use cases, but sometimes you want to do something else.
+Something like:
+*
+*
+*

+So where do we start?

 First subclass it, like so...
 ```as3